 - pinch of salt

-- Preheat oven to 350°F and spray an 9 x 5-inch loaf pan with nonstick spray.
+- Preheat oven to 350°F and spray a 9 x 5-inch loaf pan with nonstick spray.
 Line pan with parchment paper, letting excess extend over sides of pan.

-- Whisk together flour, cocoa, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together flour, cocoa, baking powder, baking soda, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl at medium speed until light and fluffy; beat in egg and vanilla.
+Combine buttermilk and sour cream in a small bowl.
 Reduce speed to low and add half of flour mixture, beating just to combine.
-Add buttermilk, then finish with remaining flour mixture.
-Dissolve espresso powder in boiling water and slowly mix in.
+Add buttermilk mixture, then finish with remaining flour mixture.
+Dissolve espresso powder in boiling water and slowly mix in just to combine.
 Fold in chocolate chips.

-- Pour batter into prepared pan and tap pan sharply to reduce air bubbles.
+- Pour batter into prepared pan; smooth top with an offset spatula and tap sharply to reduce air bubbles.

-- For the ganache, place chopped chocolate and salt in a medium heat-proof bowl.
+- Make ganache: Place chopped chocolate and salt in a medium heat-proof bowl.
 Bring heavy cream to a simmer in a small saucepan, heating until bubbles form at the edge of the pan.
 Pour warm heavy cream over chocolate.
 Cover the bowl and let stand for 1 minute, then stir with a spatula until chocolate is completely melted and mixture is smooth.

-Cocoa Powder – Dutch process cocoa has a more intense chocolate flavor and results in a darker, fudgier loaf cake than natural unsweetened cocoa powder
+Cocoa powder: Dutch process cocoa has a more intense chocolate flavor and results in a darker, fudgier loaf cake than natural unsweetened cocoa powder.
+I use and recommend Rodelle Gourmet Baking Cocoa.

 The equipment section above contains affiliate links to products I use and love!